Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Introduction

 We approach this question through the lens of \textit{cooperative bargaining theory}.
 When multiple groups must share a single model, the fairness problem becomes one of negotiation: how should groups compromise from their individual optima to reach a mutually acceptable solution?
 This game-theoretic perspective reveals that existing robust optimization criteria, such as minimizing worst-case group loss or regret \citep{sagawa2019distributionally, agarwal2022minimax} are equivalent to particular notions of fair compromise.

 However, these worst-case criteria rely on absolute comparisons of loss or regret across groups, implicitly assuming that a unit of reduction in loss is equally meaningful for all groups.
-Consider credit scoring for borrowers with rich credit histories versus those with thin files.\footnote{The Consumer Financial Protection Bureau (CFPB) estimates that 45 million Americans are "credit invisible" or have unscorable thin files, disproportionately affecting certain demographic groups.\citep{cfpb2015creditinvisibles}} Suppose one group has 100 points of potential improvement (from a baseline to its group-optimal predictor) and another has 20 points—ensuring equal 10-point reductions would extract 90\% of available signal from one group but only 50\% from the other.
+To illustrate, consider predicting income for white and non-white workers in North Dakota using age as the feature in the 2018 American Community Survey \citep{ding2021retiring}: non-white workers have roughly ten times more potential improvement---the gap between the unconditional mean predictor and group-optimal performance---than white workers.
+Ensuring equal absolute reductions would extract nearly all available signal from the white group while poorly serving the non-white group.

 We address this through a new criterion, \textit{relative improvement}, defined as the fraction of the gap between baseline and optimal performance each model captures.
 The baseline predictor $f_0$ represents a natural default, such as the mean response in regression or the majority class in classification.
-Let $f_P^*\in\cF$ denote the optimal predictor for distribution $P$:
+Let $f_P^{\ast}\in\cF$ denote the optimal predictor for distribution $P$:

 where $R_P(\cdot)$ is the risk under a given loss function.
 This criterion applies broadly across regression, classification, and nonparametric settings.
 We seek models that maximize the worst-case relative improvement: